More

 The budget fits within the framework of the vision of Viksit Bharat@2047.
 With the intent that by the 100 years of freedom, India will be a developed nation.
 This will mean sustaining economic growth of nearly 8% for the next decade or so.

-These strategic initiatives highlight how committed the government is to promoting a strong AI ecosystem and fostering startup culture in India.
+These strategic initiatives highlight how committed the government is to promoting a strong AI ecosystem.
+And fostering startup culture in India.
 By attracting investments in innovation and laying supportive frameworks.
 The Union Budget 2025, therefore, rests on making India a recognizably stronghold for technology and entrepreneurship.